collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### The One Sentence that Motivated Me to Start Using GitHub

 I was looking through the Taco Fancy repo and saw one sentence made a big impact on me: "Are You New to Github But Want to Contribute?"
 I had been secretly wanting to contribute for months, but wasn't sure how, and now was my chance.
 I really didn't quite know what I was doing, but I was extremely motivated.
-I stumbled through and submitted a pull request.
+I struggled through and submitted a pull request.

 </td></tr>